telerik/blazor-docs/components/grid/selection/single.md

 ## Checkbox Selection

-In Single SelectionMode, selection is applied with a click on a row, or by clicking a checkbox if the `TelerikGridCheckboxColumn` is present in the `TelerikGridColumns` collection of the grid.
+In Single SelectionMode, selection is applied with a click on a row, or by clicking a checkbox if the `GridCheckboxColumn` is present in the `GridColumns` collection of the grid.

 Only one row can be selected at a time, even with checkboxes enabled, so the last one that is clicked will be selected.